 Cooking a Spiral Sliced Ham for Thanksgiving or Christmas made easy.
 This is a fully cooked ham and all you have to do is follow the warming instructions.

 If press for time, get your ham from Costco, Sams or your local grocer.
 Thanksgiving is around the corner and before you know it, Christmas will be here too.
 Filipinos usually serve ham during the holidays.

-When buying from these stores you have the option of getting a fully cooked spiral sliced ham with glaze already included.
-When I was working, I usually worked the day before the holiday so it was convenient to get this fully cooked ham instead of cooking from scratch.
-I could throw this in the oven 2 to 3 hours before everyone arrives.
+Both cooked spiral sliced ham with glaze and carve ham are available at these stores.
+When I was working, it was easier to get a fully cooked ham instead of cooking from scratch.
+I could warm this in the oven 2 to 3 hours before everyone arrives.